Diplomat. Culturalist. Conversation curator. Politico. Bon vivant.

-Building on two decades of global experience, including as a diplomat at the State Department and as a senior Obama aide, Julie Egan launched Salonniere to perform a different kind of diplomacy – one aimed at bringing people of eclectic backgrounds together over food and art to tackle tough conversations with diverse partners to inspire change.
+Building on two decades of global experience, including as a diplomat at the State Department and as a senior Obama official, Julie Egan launched Salonniere to perform a different kind of diplomacy—one aimed at bringing people of eclectic backgrounds together over food and art to tackle tough conversations with diverse partners to inspire change and build collaborations.

 Most recently, Egan served in The White House on a historic team of senior advisors sent by President Obama to Detroit to assist in the recovery of an iconic American city following the most significant muncipal bankruptcy in U.S. history.
 In Detroit, she initiated the first refugee resettlement strategy for Detroit and a city-wide conversation on how urban diplomacy could be used in Detroit's renaissance.